FluMist® Quadrivalent Influenza Vaccine 2023

-August 31, 2021 - AstraZeneca announced that FLUMIST® QUADRIVALENT vaccine doses are now available in the USA for the 2021-2022 influenza season.
-FLUMIST QUADRIVALENT, the only U.S. FDA-Approved nasal-spray flu vaccine.
-The bulk of AstraZeneca’s supply for the 2021-2022 flu season is expected to be available by mid-September.
+August 31, 2021 - AstraZeneca announced that FLUMIST® QUADRIVALENT vaccine doses are available in the USA for the 2021-2022 influenza season.
+FLUMIST QUADRIVALENT is the only U.S. FDA-Approved nasal-spray flu vaccine.
+The bulk of AstraZeneca's supply for the 2021-2022 flu season is expected to be available by mid-September.

 August 26, 2021 - The U.S. FDA confirmed (3) FluMist Quadrivalent lots from MedImmune, LLC, were released.